 Pickleball may be a fairly recent invention, but you can now find many places where you can play.
 Some pickleball courts were built by towns or communities, while others can be found as part of gyms and sporting complexes.
-Some enthusiasts are so passionate that they are even building courts on their own property.
+Some enthusiasts are so passionate that they even build residential pickleball courts or a home pickleball court on their own property.
 Some estimates pin the number of playing fields at 15,000 across the United States and Canada, all to service millions of fans.

-Building a pickleball court comes with its challenges, and building one outdoors presents some unique ones.
+Pickleball court construction comes with its challenges, and building one outdoors presents some unique ones.
 Thankfully, with some careful preparation and a quality-minded contractor at your side, it should be a smooth experience with a happy pay-off.
-We will offer some expert advice below, so you can do the job right without much stress or trouble.
+We will offer some expert advice on how to build an outdoor pickleball court, so you can do the job of a DIY pickleball court right without much stress or trouble.

 Pick Outdoor-Friendly Surface Materials